fangfufu/Linux-Fake-Background-Webcam/README.md

 lfbw -c ./config-example.ini
 ```

-The files that you might want to replace are the followings:
+The files that you might want to replace are the following:

   - ``background.jpg`` - the background image
   - ``foreground.jpg`` - the foreground image